 What about laptop and console comparisons?

 It is worth noting that RAM in gaming laptops and consoles operates differently.
-Consoles use unified memory shared between CPU and GPU functions, which is why the PlayStation 5’s 16GB GDDR6 is not directly comparable to a desktop’s 16GB DDR5 setup.
+Consoles use unified memory, shared between CPU and GPU functions.
+That is why the PlayStation 5’s 16GB GDDR6 is not directly comparable to a desktop’s 16GB DDR5 setup.

 Laptops with integrated graphics also share system RAM with the GPU, which pushes minimum requirements higher in that context.
 This article is focused on desktop gaming builds specifically, where dedicated VRAM handles the graphics workload separately.